ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part1.md

 ## Outlook

-Since this post is already very long, I have decided to split it into several parts.
-The next part will be about [finite cyclic groups](https://en.wikipedia.org/wiki/Cyclic_group) and [symmetric groups](https://en.wikipedia.org/wiki/Symmetric_group).
+I have decided to split this topic into several parts.
+The next parts will be about [finite cyclic groups](https://en.wikipedia.org/wiki/Cyclic_group), [symmetric groups](https://en.wikipedia.org/wiki/Symmetric_group), [homomorphisms of groups](https://en.wikipedia.org/wiki/Group_homomorphism), and maybe more.
 We will also implement some general constructions for groups, and add some further methods to our group class, showcasing how group theory can be modeled within TypeScript.

 Of course, when you want to do some serious computations with groups, you will most likely want to use a different, more performant programming language or even computer algebra system, tailored towards group theory in particular (GAP, Magma, Sage, ...).

+For developing the _theory_ of groups with the help of types, [Martin-Löw type theory](https://en.wikipedia.org/wiki/Intuitionistic_type_theory) is a very powerful choice, which puts a different perspective on the group axioms as well.
+Essentially, the group axioms are witnessed by proofs, and these proofs are contained in the group _data_!
+For example, instead of saying that `a + (b + c) = (a + b) + c` (for all `a,b,c`) is a true statement, this actually becomes a _type_, and a member of this type, witnessing associativity, is part of the group data.
+Unfortunately, I was not able to get this idea running within TypeScript, which seems to be more "computational" in nature.
+It would be nice to add something like a proof of associativity to our group data, but apparently, this is not possible, which is why we had to loop over an array to check associativity instead.

+Put shorty: in type theory, associativity is _part of the data_, whereas here, as well as in classical mathematics, it is a _condition_.

 For me, it was a joy to build a bridge between my old profession (mathematics) and my new one (web development).
 I hope that you also found the investigation interesting.